knndy-Mr/CottonDetection/README.md

 # CottonDetection
-- Base Version of the Detection Model
+- Enchanced Version of the Detection Model

 **Project Structure**